digital-ai/backstage-release/plugins/dai-release/README.md

 This is a combination of 2 plugins - the frontend and the backend.

-### Support Info

-The plugin packages and provided steps are tested in the below versions.

-Backstage version: <= 1.23.0

-Backstage NPM package version: <= 0.5.11

 ## Setup

 The following section helps you add the Digital.ai Release frontend plugin.